Degenerative Disc Disease

 If cervical DDD symptoms persist after non-operative treatment, further diagnostic tests may be needed.
 If your neurosurgeon determines that one or more vertebral discs have herniated, surgery may be necessary.
 Your spine surgeon will educate you about various surgical options, including anterior cervical discectomy & fusion (ACDF).
 This procedure involves an anterior (front of the body) approach, removal of the offending disc and fusion of the adjacent vertebrae using instrumentation.

-The professionals at Princeton Brain & Spine are deeply committed to patient education.
+The professionals at Princeton Brain, Spine & Sports Medicine are deeply committed to patient education.
 By helping men and women understand the root cause of their conditions, we can help them eliminate risk factors and build healthy spine habits into their daily lives.
-Request information on spine pain prevention online or call a PBS representative to schedule an appointment: 609.921.9001 (NJ) or 215.741.3141 (PA).
+Request information on spine pain prevention online or call a PBSSM representative to schedule an appointment: 609.921.9001 (NJ) or 215.741.3141 (PA).